KarlMeierMattern/Full-Stack/React-NextJS.md

 ## JSX
 - React uses a syntax extension of JavaScript called JSX that allows you to write HTML directly within JavaScript.
 - But browsers don't understand JSX out of the box, so you'll need a JavaScript transpiler, such as a Babel, to transform your JSX code into regular JavaScript.
+- In JSX you can't use the word `class` to define HTML classes as this is a reserved word in JavaScript.
+Instead, JSX uses `className`.
+- The naming convention for all HTML attributes and event references in JSX become camelCase.
+For example, `onClick`, `onChange` etc.
 - Use curly braces to enter "JavaScript land" while you are in "JSX land".
 You can add any JavaScript expression (something that evaluates to a single value) inside curly braces.

         function MyComponent() {